The most common heating fuel in the Netherlands is natural gas, but an increasing number of new homes are now being built without a gas supply.

 Toestellen (handsets) can be ordered online, or in-store at a mobile phone shop.
 Necessary documentation for purchasing a handset or signing up for an abonnement (plan) include:

-- proof of identity: passport or national identity card;
+- Proof of identity: passport or identity card;

-- proof of address: utilities bill or rental contract;
+- Proof of address: utilities bill or signed rental contract;

 Pre-paid SIM cards for use in existing handsets can be purchased at a range of different outlets across the Netherlands and do not require official documentation.